 The author defines culture shock as mental confusion brought on by moving to a foreign country, locale, school, and workplace.
 Various factors contribute to culture shock, and its effects differ from one person to another.
 For students and employees, culture shock makes them unproductive and tired.

 The essay further explains that the usual cause of culture shock is homesickness.
 People feel various indicators like insomnia, anger issues, irritation, and many others.
 Their advice to readers dealing with culture shock is to look for its causes to handle it properly to avoid adverse effects.
+You might also be interested in these essays about culture shock.

 5. My Experience of Culture Shock in the United States by Anonymous on GradesFixer.Com